|

 sophisticated, typically allowing for a high degree of customizable

-options and settings.
+customizable).
 It's also usually open to software

 developers,